webpack/webpack.js.org/src/content/api/compiler-hooks.md

 ## Hooks

-The following lifecycle hooks are exposed by the `Compiler` and can be acessed as such:
+The following lifecycle hooks are exposed by the `compiler` and can be accessed as such:

 ``` js